- Approval of annual town budgets and tax levies

 Naperville Township, in partnership with the greater Aurora, Naperville & Warrenville communities, and through the efforts of dedicated employees and elected officials, will provide township services in an efficient and effective manner in order to preserve and enhance the quality of life for all our residents.
 We are committed to listening to and evaluating the needs of the public and shall provide services, which are responsive to the health, safety and general welfare of the entire township.

-Due to Covid-19 and State regulations, we are NOT currently open for walk-ins.
-We are working remotely, but still monitoring phone calls and emails.
+Our staff is currently working in-office.
+However, due to COVID-19 and State regulations, our offices are only open for scheduled appointments.
 Please call or email us for the fastest response, and include your name, address, phone number, and your question, and we will get back to you as soon as possible.
-We plan on being back in-office by Monday, January 24th.